Scientific Forecaster Discussion

 encouraged to report significant weather conditions.

-the Riverside County mountains...San Diego County mountains...
+County mountains...San Bernardino County mountains...San

-San Diego County valleys.
+Diego County mountains.

-Riverside County valleys-the inland Empire...San Bernardino
+Riverside County valleys-the inland Empire...San Diego

-Santa Ana Mountains and foothills.
+County valleys...Santa Ana Mountains and foothills.